MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

 1. Select **Next: Ingest properties**.

-1. Fill out the form with the following information and select **Next: Review + create**.
+1. Fill out the form with the following information and select **Next: Review + Create**.
 Table and mapping names are case-sensitive:

    :::image type="content" source="media/ingest-data-event-grid/create-event-grid-data-connection-ingest-properties.png" alt-text="Review and create table and mapping ingestion properties":::